nguyensjsu/sp22-202-team-m/README.md

   * Food for snake to eat.
   * Obstacles to avoid for each one of the levels.
 * Maitreyi:
+  * Add Obstacles and decrease life on running into it using Observer pattern.
   * Sound effects when snake eats Food and when snake hits any of the obstacles.
+  * Add scoreboard on finishing game

 ## Design Patterns